 1. Opening of new Upper Primary Schools.
 2. Opening of Alternate Schools 3.
 Free text books to general girls 4.
 Provision for education of disabled children.
-5. School grant for replacement of school equipments 6.
-Teachers grant for teacher learning material 7.
+5. School grant for replacement of school equipments.
+6. Teachers grant for teacher learning material 7.
 Maintenance grant.
-8. Construction of BRC,CRC, Classrooms, toilets, boundary walls , drinking water etc. 9.
+8. Construction of BRC,CRC, Classrooms, toilets, boundary walls, drinking water etc. 9.
 Provision for 20 days training per teacher per annum.
 10. Providing Teacher learning material.
 11. Provision for research & evaluation, development of EMIS etc. 12.
 Provision of innovative projects.

-Saakshar Bharat Mission : This is a centrally sponsored scheme of Department of School Education and Literacy, Ministry of Human resource Development Govt. of India launched on Literacy day on 8th September, 2009.
-It aims to further accentuate Adult Education, especially for women by extending educational options to those adults who have lost the opportunity of formal education and transcending the age of formal education, vocational education (skill development) physical and emotional development, practical arts, sports and recreation.
-In the country 365 districts have been covered under this programme and Chamba district of Himachal Pradesh having less than 50% female literacy rate which has been covered under this mission during 12th Five Year Plan.
-Funding pattern under this scheme is 75:25 between centre and state.
-The highlights of the scheme are as under :-
+Saakshar Bharat Mission: This is a centrally sponsored scheme of Department of School Education and Literacy, Ministry of Human resource Development Govt. of India launched on Literacy day on 8th September, 2009.
+It aims to further accentuate Adult Education, especially for women by extending educational options to those adults who have lost the opportunity of formal education and transcending the age of formal education, enable the neo literates to continue their learning beyond basic literacy, equip non and neo literates with vocational skill to improve their living and establish a learning society.
+Chamba district of Himachal Pradesh having less than 50% female literacy rate, has been selected for implementation of Saakshar Bharat Programme in Himachal Pradesh.
+Up till now 283 adult education centre have been set up (one for each gram Panchayat) and 566 Prerak (Motivators) have also been appointed to run these centres.
+Funding pattern under this scheme is 90:10 between centre and state.
+The highlights of the scheme are as under:-